LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 each item can be deleted or, by tapping on it, opened in edit mode.

-Beware that on most instances scheduled posts can **not** be modified except for their schedule date, so the preferred way to save a post and edit for later is:
+**Beware** that on most instances scheduled posts can <u>not</u> be modified except for their schedule date, so the preferred way to save a post and edit for later is:

 - create a post with the "Only mentions" (`direct`) visibility without mentioning any user so that it is only visible to you;